 Explanation: Concrete show more strength towards compressive forces than tensile forces.
 To improve tensile properties, it is reinforced with materials which perform well in tension.
 For example, steel rods.

-7. When material is pulled in tension, it exhibits the reduction in compressive strength.
+7. When a material is pulled in tension, it exhibits the reduction in compressive strength.

-8. For _____ value of rate of loading, the value of strength comes out to be ______
+8. For _____ value of a rate of loading, the value of strength comes out to be ______

 a) Lower, lower

 b) Lower, higher

 d) Any, different independent of a rate of loading